Deploy Open vSwitch OVN

 Set ovn.openstack.org/ports

 Set the port mapping for OVS interfaces to a local physical interface on a given machine.
-This option uses a colon between the OVS bridge and the and the physical interface, OVS_BRIDGE:PHYSICAL_INTERFACE_NAME.
+This option uses a colon between the OVS bridge and the physical interface, OVS_BRIDGE:PHYSICAL_INTERFACE_NAME.
 Multiple bridge mappings can be defined by separating values with a comma.

 kubectl annotate \